DrugConfirm Combo Urine Test Kit for Marijuana & Synthetic Marijuana (K2&Spice)

 Testing for Synthetic Marijuana (K2, Spice) + traditional Marijuana

-JWH-018 & JWH-073 are the primary synthetic cannabinoid receptor agonists responsible for the “high” in SPICE and K2, which is sold in head shops and has been a thorn in the side of addiction treatment facilities over the last year.
+JWH-018 & JWH-073 are the primary synthetic cannabinoid receptor agonists responsible for the “high” in SPICE and K2, which is sold in head shops and has been a thorn in the side of addiction treatment facilities over the past several years.
 They are among the numerous compounds found in “herbal” incense or smoke blends.

-Drugconfirm Professional Premium Marijuana Urine Test kit is a lab based urine test that will detect Synthetic Marijuana (JWH-018 and JWH-073 metabolites) as well as traditional Marijuana.
+DrugConfirm Professional Premium Marijuana Urine Test kit is a lab-based urine test that will detect synthetic marijuana metabolites as well as traditional marijuana metabolites.

 – 24-48 hour turnaround from receipt of sample